 ENAC accredited verification is a mandatory requirement for the validity of Energy Saving Certificates.
 Only accredited entities can guarantee that savings are calculated and recorded in accordance with the technical criteria established by MITECO.

-ACERTA has obtained accreditation from ENAC to carry out the verification of standardized measures within the official scheme of the Energy Saving Certificate System.
-This recognition places the entity as one of the few competent bodies to perform this work in Spain, consolidating its role as a trusted partner in energy efficiency and sustainability.
+ACERTA has obtained ENAC accreditation to carry out the verification of standardized measures within the official Energy Saving Certificate System scheme.
+This recognition positions the entity as one of the few bodies competent to perform this task in Spain, consolidating its role as a trusted partner in energy efficiency and sustainability.

 Our intervention ensures that each efficiency project has a thorough technical and documentary review.
 Your verification process includes: